 - Generating a social welfare certificate for the patient.

 - Typing referral letters to hospital consultants or allied health professionals such as physiotherapists, occupational therapists, psychologists and dieticians.

-- Opening letters from hospitals and consultants.
+- Opening letters from other GP Practices, Hospitals and consultants.
 The letters could be appended to a patient’s paper file or scanned into their electronic patient record.

 - Scanning clinical letters, radiology reports and any other documents not available in electronic format.

 - Checking for a patient if a hospital or consultant letter is back or if a laboratory or radiology result is back, in order to schedule an appointment or conversation with the GP .